boustrophedon/boustrophedon.github.io/posts/halldisplay.md

 # Conclusions

 It's really easy and fun to get started writing code for microcontrollers in Rust!
 CAD is also pretty fun.

+*Thanks to Neil Chen and Stan Zhang for reviewing a draft of this post*